stolostron/rhacm-docs/_pages/new_guide_setup.md

 ## Renaming

 Only rename a folder/guide when absolutely needed as a result of product change.
+Be sure to alert the team in a Slack message so they don't create links to the folder you are renaming.

    1. Rename the folder in the source, as Git directory must match the URL.
 (Git remains the source of truth.)
    2. Rename the guide in the `docinfo.xml` file.